Spring Schedule 2015

 The Office of Admissions hosts information sessions five times a week and coordinates visits to first-year law classes.
 Prospective students must RSVP in advance.
 No visits on Friday, March 27 and April 17 due to special events.

-CLICK HERE to see the full schedule of visit options.
+**CLICK HERE to view daily schedule including class visit options.**

 Admissions Info Session

 First-Year Class Visit

-An admissions representative and current student session includes an overview of the admissions process, financial aid, curriculum, career development, and student activities.
+An admissions representative and current student session discuss the admissions process, financial aid, curriculum, career development, student activities, housing options, etc.

-Both are day and evening class visits options.
-Class visitors must check-in at Admissions 15 minutes prior to the class for the room assignment, arrive to the class 5 minutes early, introduce themselves to the professor, and plan to stay for the entire class period.
+Both day and evening class visits are available.
+Class visitors must check-in at Admissions 15 minutes prior to the class for the room assignment, arrive to the class 5 minutes early, introduce themselves to the professor, and remain for the entire class period.

-These chats on a specific practice area or program opportunity will be led by a faculty member or senior administrator.
+These chats on a specific practice area or program opportunity are led by a faculty member, senior administrator, and/or current students.

 - Mondays at 1pm and 5pm